 Mike was born in South Korea and moved to the United States in 1985.
 He received his MDiv and DMin at Covenant Theological Seminary.
 He pastored The Crossing Church, a multi-ethnic congregation in St. Louis, MO, before moving to Washington, DC, to serve as an associate pastor at Grace.
 In addition to his involvement at Grace DC, Mike also serves on the senior leadership of Korean American Leadership Initiative (KALI), a church planting effort with MNA.
 Mike is married to Grace, and they have four children, Lydia, Hannah, James and Daniel.

 Andrew was born in Nassau, Bahamas, and moved to the United States in 1994.
 He has been involved in urban ministry for over 18 years, leading youth ministriues, music ministries and evangelism.
 He graduated from Covenant College in 2006 with a Bachelors degree in Business and received his Master of Divinity from Redeemer Seminary in Dallas, TX in 2015.
-He is currently a Pastoral Fellow at Grace Downtown, where he leads the music ministry, outreach efforts, connect team, and helps shepherd community groups.
+He is currently a Assistant Pastor at Grace Downtown, where he leads the music ministry, outreach efforts, connect team, and helps shepherd community groups.
 He is the proud husband of Stephanie Russell and father of four beautiful children.

 Bob and his wife, Jean, have lived in Washington, DC since 1990 and have attended Grace DC since its beginning in 2003.
 Bob retired from the business world in 2006 and has been able to focus on the challenges and blessings of being an elder in a church with mostly younger members.
 God has prodded and pulled both of them into situations and relationships that have demanded and produced new insights into and experiences of God’s goodness and the necessity of the Body of Christ for our wholeness.